 3: Recall moments when you had those qualities

-Your memories are also the tools you will use to create your own DIY meditation method.
+Your memories are the tools you will use to create your own DIY meditation method.

 You are going to use your memories to create the qualities you wrote down above.

-For instance, if you want your meditation to make you feel happy, then write down the 100 happiest moments of your life.
-Or, if you want to improve your career, write down 100 moments when you had the personal qualities you need in order to improve your career—all those times when you felt confident, motivated and productive.
+For instance, if you want your meditation to make you feel happy, then write down the 10 happiest moments of your life.
+Or, if you want to improve your career, write down 10 moments when you had the personal qualities you need to improve your career—all those times when you felt confident, motivated and productive.

 To make your meditation more powerful, really focus on those memories.
 What was it about those memories that made you feel so good?
 Again, I will give an example from the meditation I created for myself.

-With my meditation I wanted just to feel happy, so I wrote down my happiest times.
-One of them was when I visited my home back in England and sat on the bench outside my house to look over the countryside.
-When I think about that memory I vividly remember the rolling fields outside my house back home.
-The memory of those fields contain powerful emotional memory.
+With my meditation, I wanted just to feel happy, so I wrote down my happiest times.
+One of them was when I visited my home back in England, sitting on the bench outside my house to look over the countryside.
+When I think about that memory, I vividly remember the rolling fields outside my house back home.
+The memory of those fields contains powerful emotional memory.

 When you create your memories, try to really focus on the exact aspect of the memory that makes you happy.
-Was it a person’s smile, or perhaps there was a fragrance, or a certain sound in the memory that contains really positive emotions for you.
+Was it a person’s smile, or perhaps a fragrance or a certain sound in the memory that contains positive emotions for you?
 Write those things down.

-By now, you should have written down the qualities or emotions that you want to cultivate with your ow meditation.
-You need these things before you create your DIY meditation technique, so make sure you have the noted down.
+By now, you should have written down what you want to achieve, the qualities you need to achieve it, and the memories associated to times when you had those qualities.
+You need these things before you create your DIY meditation technique, so make sure you have them noted down.

 Now let’s look at how to create your own meditation.
 Make sure that you know what you want from the meditation, and that you have your list of memories.
 These two things will make it easy to create your own meditation.